 }

-To make sure that this has nothing to do with the script or the Rich table module, I compared the EOS version of both devices and sure enough the new device was running on an older version of EOS, so this appears to be an API bug which has been fixed in newer EOS versions.
-As a workaround and also to reduce future failures when there is a similar condition, I need all the outputs to be string type before feeding them to Rich for presentation.
+To make sure that this has nothing to do with the script or the Rich table module, I also compared the EOS version of both devices and sure enough the device Y was running on an older version of EOS, so this appears to be a change in API which has been fixed in newer EOS versions.